I am a Zivver admin

 User experience

 Business rules translate your policies into recommendations and automatic actions.
-You have control over how these exactly function with the security level.
+You have control over how these function exactly with the security level.
 The security level determines how restrictive the rule is for a user.
-Below you can see how a user experiences the levels suggestion, warning, and error.
+Below, you can see how a user experiences the levels Suggestion, Warning, and Error.

 Best practices for business rules